A covariance formula for the number of excursion set components of Gaussian fields and applications: Non-degeneracy properties of smooth Gaussian fields

 \begin{remark} In the paper we do not use the full strength of Lemma \ref{l:nondegen1}.
 Indeed we only use the fact that if the support of $\mu$ contains either (i) an open set, or (ii) $a \mathbb{S}^{d-1}$, then the following vectors are non-degenerate for $x \neq 0$ and $v \in \mathbb{S}^{d-1}$: \begin{itemize} \item $(f(0),\nabla f(0), f(x), \nabla f(x)) $; \item $ (f(0), \nabla f(0), \partial_v \nabla f(0), \partial^3_v f(0) ) $; \item (only in case (i)) $(f(0),\nabla f(0), \nabla^2 f(0) )$. \end{itemize} Note in particular that the second vector can be written (after a linear transformation of full rank) as $D^A f(0)$ for a non-spherical $A \subset \mathcal{A}$. \end{remark}

-\begin{remark} We do not believe the restrictions on $n$ and $\textrm{deg}(A_i)$ in the second item of Lemma~\ref{l:nondegen1} to be necessary, but their inclusion simplifies the proof and is sufficient for our needs.
+\begin{remark} We conjecture that the restrictions on $n$ and $\textrm{deg}(A_i)$ in the second item of Lemma~\ref{l:nondegen1} are not necessary for the conclusion of the lemma, but their inclusion simplifies the proof and is sufficient for our needs.
 On the other hand, the restriction to non-spherical $A_i$ is necessary, for instance, if the support of $\mu$ is contained in a sphere $a \mathbb{S}^{d-1}$ then the vector $D^A f(0) = (f(0),\nabla^2 f(0))$, corresponding to a spherical $A \subset \mathcal{A}$, is degenerate. \end{remark}

 In the proof of Lemma \ref{l:nondegen1} we use some facts about the zero locus of certain analytic functions.
-For distinct $x_1, \ldots, x_n \in \R^d$, $A_1, \ldots, A_n \subseteq \mathcal{A}$, and real coefficients $c = (c_\alpha)_{\alpha \in A}$, define the function
+For distinct $x_1, \ldots, x_n \in \R^d$, $A_1, \ldots, A_n \subseteq \mathcal{A}$, and real coefficients $c = (c_{i,\alpha})_{1 \le i \le n, \alpha \in A_i}$, define the function

 and let $ Z = \{ t \in \R^d : g(t) = 0\}$ be its zero locus.